-His laboratory has a broad portfolio of work in the area of viral immunology and cell biology, with an aim to discovery of mechanisms important to develop new vaccines.
+His laboratory has a broad portfolio of work in the area of viral immunology and antibody sciences, with an aim to discovery of mechanisms important to develop new therapeutics and vaccines.

-In addition, Dr. Crowe directs two institutional core laboratories: the Human Immunology Core and the Flow Cytometry and Cell Sorting Core.
-His work has been published in over 150 publications in high quality journals including, Nature, Science, Nature Medicine, Proceedings of the National Academy of Sciences USA, the New England Journal of Medicine, and JAMA.
+The laboratory’s work has been published in over 300 publications in high quality journals including, Cell, Nature, Science, Nature Medicine, Proceedings of the National Academy of Sciences USA, the New England Journal of Medicine, and JAMA.